Sample-return mission: Future missions

 CNSA plans for a Mars sample return mission by 2030.
-Also, the Chinese Space Agency is designing a sample-retrieval mission from Ceres that would take place during the 2020s.

 JAXA is developing the MMX mission, a sample-return mission to Phobos that will be launched in 2026.
 MMX will study both moons of Mars, but the landing and the sample collection will be on Phobos.
 This selection was made because of the two moons, Phobos's orbit is closer to Mars and its surface may have particles blasted from Mars.
 Thus the sample may contain material originating on Mars itself.
 A propulsion module carrying the sample is expected to return to Earth in 2031.

 NASA and ESA have long planned a Mars Sample-Return Mission.
-The Perseverance rover, deployed in 2020, is collecting drill core samples and stashing them on the Mars surface.
+The Perseverance rover, deployed in 2020, is collecting drill core samples and stashing them on the martian surface.
 As of September 2023, it has gathered one atmospheric sample and 8 igneous rock samples, 11 sedimentary rock samples and a pair of regolith samples.
 On 22 November 2023, NASA announced that it was cutting back on the Mars sample-return mission due to a shortage of funds.
 In January 2024, the proposed NASA plan was challenged due to budget and scheduling considerations, and investigation into alternate plans begun.

 Russia has plans for Luna-Glob missions to return samples from the Moon by 2027 and Mars-Grunt to return samples from Mars in the late 2020s.